minio/docs/source/reference/minio-mc/mc-mirror.rst

    ``mc mirror --remove`` does not verify that the contents of object C are the same on both Source and Target, only that an object called `C` exists on both.
    To ensure objects on the Source and Target match both names `and` content, use  :mc-cmd:`~mc mirror --overwrite` or :mc-cmd:`~mc mirror --watch`.

+   .. versionchanged:: RELEASE.2023-05-04T18-10-16Z

+      ``mc mirror --remove`` returns an error if the target path is a local filesystem directory that does not exist.

+      In prior versions, specifying ``/path/to/directory`` would result in the removal of the ``/path/to`` folder if ``directory`` did not exist.

 .. mc-cmd:: storage-class, sc